alemar11/ios-watchos-tvos-macos-resources/README.md

 * [MBObjectPoolManager](https://github.com/MBKwon/MBObjectPoolManager) - MBObjectPoolManager is best way to reuse your objects in your project.
 You can save a memory reusing objects.
 * [ohana](https://github.com/uber/ohana-ios) - Contacts simplified.
 * [ORSSerialPort](https://github.com/armadsen/ORSSerialPort) - Serial port library for Objective-C and Swift OS X apps.
+* [PassKit-Business-Card](https://github.com/TimOliver/PassKit-Business-Card) - A template for iOS Wallet passes that can be used like business cards.
 * [SmileWeather](https://github.com/liu044100/SmileWeather) - A library for Search & Parse the weather data from Wunderground & Openweathermap conveniently.
 * [TrustKit](https://github.com/datatheorem/TrustKit) - Effortless and universal SSL pinning for iOS and OS X.
 * [WatchdogInspector](https://github.com/tapwork/WatchdogInspector) - Shows your current framerate (fps) in the status bar of your iOS app.